bicpi/HtmlConverterBundle/Resources/doc/index.md

 # Intro to HtmlConverterBundle

-This bundle offers Symfony2 integration of the **bicpi/HtmlConverter** library.
+This bundle offers Symfony integration of the **bicpi/HtmlConverter** library.

 Please also refer to the [bicpi/HtmlConverter documentation](https://github.com/bicpi/HtmlConverter).